JanaRubiano/Hangman_Game/README.md

     return info
 ```
 In order to establish the difficulty level we tried different combinations of wordlenghts and number of tries.
-We end up with the easy level being a long word (case 1) with 11 tries.
+We end up with the easy level being a long word (case 1) with 11 tries and the hard level (case 3), a word of less than 5 letters and only 5 attempts.
 In the above code, case 1 is a word that has between 8 and 19 letters.
 The number of tries is defined by how many pictures the hangman drawing has.
 For generating the words we used a library called [**wonderwords**](http://https://pypi.org/project/wonderwords/ "**wonderwords**").
 From that library we imported the **RandomWord** class and when generating a word we call the **word** method.

 We also wrote a function **color()** for coloring the three different hangman motives.